Our Adoption Journey Has Come to An End. (ie. Adoption is not for the Weak)

 So, basically, we had nearly four months between trips.
 This is obviously not good when dealing with a teen who can let fear and doubt build in her mind.

 To protect Ivita's privacy, I won't get into details here, but at this point, we knew that she was having serious doubts about coming.
 It wasn't because of us.
 We know she loves us dearly.
 It is the whole picture of leaving what's safe and small and known – for a big city, big schools, and a difficult path.

 While we were waiting to hear what was going on, I was posting in a private Facebook group that I have for our closest family and friends.

 Here are a few things that my Joe and I had posted as we were waiting to hear…

 And, my husband posted.

-We found out this week for sure that our adoption is over.
+We found out for sure that our adoption is over.